k8s-school/demo-spark-monitoring/doc.md

 ---

-### 2. Enable JMX Exporter in Your SparkApplication YAML
+## 2. Configure the SparkApplication with Monitoring Enabled

-Use the `monitoring.prometheus` block to instruct the operator to launch the JMX exporter for both driver and executor containers.
+Use the `monitoring.prometheus` section to enable the JMX exporter in both the driver and executor containers.

-**Updated SparkApplication YAML:**
+**SparkApplication YAML example:**

 ```yaml
 apiVersion: "sparkoperator.k8s.io/v1beta2"